-- 1. Student placement should be coordinated by staff with expertise in the area of instruction. - 2.
-The ratio of students to faculty should ensure quality experience.
+- 1. Student placement should be coordinated by staff with expertise in the area of instruction. - The ratio of students to faculty should ensure quality experience.
 Accreditation or other commission mandates will be followed, as approved by the program Dean. - 3.
 Faculty should meet regularly with the student(s) in conferences or in seminars at agreed upon times, for the equivalent of 2 hours per week. - 4.
 Faculty should regularly participate in on-site visits.
 At least two on-site visits occur per - 5.
 Faculty will document onsite visits, seminars and conferences with students. - Grading procedures should be pre-determined, based on evaluation by the faculty in consultation with worksite supervisors. - 7.
 Due to Accreditation and State clinical requirements, which require onsite faculty supervision of students at all times, for Nursing and Nursing Assistant programs each clinical practicum credit equals a load credit.
 Non-nursing programs with clinical, externship, internship, practicum, or other cooperative courses will be .66 load per credit.

-Section 11 Staff Facilities
+Section 11 Staff Faculty Facilities

-- Each program employing full-time employees will have at least the following: - 1.
+- A. Each program employing full-time employees will have at least the following: - 1.
 Space to store the prescribed instructional materials and supplies; - 2.
-A work area for the preparation of instructional materials; - 3.
-A serviceable desk or table, chair, and a four-drawer file cabinet. - B. The College will have available to employees: - 1.
+A work area for the preparation of instructional materials; - a.Full-time faculty will be provided with a private office/cubicle work area - b.Adjunct work areas may be shared - 2.c.Private areas are available on campus for confidential conversations and/or focus work. - 3.
+A serviceable desk or table, chair, and a four-drawer-file cabinet, as requested. - B. The College will have available to employees: - 1.
 Lounge and dining facilities with a refrigerator, chairs, tables, and microwave oven; - Campus parking.
 The administration will maintain designated parking facilities for employees; - 3.
 Mailboxes in a central location where access is not hindered. - C. The College accepts the responsibility and maintains the authority to determine and maintain fixtures, lights, plumbing, student and instructor work stations, and other facilities required or furnished employees for the performance of their assigned tasks.
 The employee shall utilize regular administrative channels in identifying and seeking adjustment to any deficient fixtures, lights, plumbing, student and instructor workstations, and other facilities.